Which surgery for laryngeal cancer?

 - Any lymph nodes that look as if they contain cancer, together with all the other nodes in that group

 In a selective neck dissection, some nodes are removed from one side of the neck.
-In a radical neck dissection all of the nodes are removed from that side of the neck.
-And the surgeon will need to remove the muscle, main vein and nerve from the same side of your neck.
+In a radical neck dissection all of the nodes are removed from that side of the neck, along with the muscle, main vein and nerve from the same side of your neck.
 Sometimes they can remove the lymph nodes without having to remove the muscle, main vein or nerve.
 This is called a modified radical dissection.

 Even if there is no sign of cancer in the nodes, there is still a chance that some cells have spread into the nearest lymph nodes.
 There may be too few to see.
 So the surgeon sends these lymph nodes to the laboratory to check for cancer cells.
 This helps your doctor to find out the stage of your cancer.
 If there is cancer in these nodes, you may need to have the rest of the nodes in your neck removed or treated with radiotherapy.